Ad Space — Top Banner

 Buoyancy Force (Archimedes' Principle)

-Explains why objects float or sink.
+Explains why objects float or sink with examples for water, seawater, and oil.

 The Formula